dfelinto/blender-manual/manual/modeling/meshes/vertex_groups/vertex_groups.rst

 =======================

 .. figure:: /images/26-Manual-Modeling-Meshes-vertex-group-pulldown.jpg
-   :width: 213px
+   :figwidth: image
-   :figwidth: 213px
+   :align: right

    Vertex groups panel's dropdown menu

 Vertex Groups provide a more complex set of functions inside a Pull down menu.
 This menu is accessible from the Vertex Group Panel by clicking on the dark gray :guilabel:`arrow down` icon on the right panel border.

 The following functions of the Pulldown Menu operate on the assigned vertices: